marsdrums/ReSTIR-reworking/1) RIS, reservois, and ReSTIR.md

 and so on...
 In the time span of just 4 frames, at the cost of 2 rays per pixel, we can actually select among 7380 importance sampled samples for rendering (CRAZY!!).

-This is the origianl formulation of the ReSTIR algorithm.
+This is the original formulation of the ReSTIR algorithm.
 Many shortcuts are possible, and the Jitter implementation, as well as other implementations available online, cut some corners, especially concerning history validation.
 In the next paragraphs i'll detail how ReSTIR has been implemented and adapted in the "gi" pass FX.